vormkracht10/laravel-seo-scanner/README.md

 ✅ The page title is not longer than 60 characters. <br>
 ✅ The page has an Open Graph image.<br>
 ✅ The lang attribute is set on the html tag.<br>
+✅ The title contains one or more keywords.<br>
+✅ One or more keywords are present in the first paragraph.<br>

 ### Performance